Community Place Based Grants guidelines

 • Organisations can apply for between $5000 to $50,000 per annum to deliver a project.

-• Single and multi-year grants are available with project delivery dates as follows:
+• Single year grants are available with project delivery dates as follows:

 • Organisations should contribute a minimum of ten per cent financial and/or in-kind support to the total project costs.